SWAT-engineering/java-watch/README.md

 # java-watch

 a java file watcher that works across platforms and supports recursion, single file watches, and tries to make sure no events are missed.
+Where possible it uses Java's NIO WatchService.

 ## Features

-Currently working features in java-watch:

-- Regular directory watches
-- Recursive watches, even if platform doesn't support it natively.
-- Recursive watches also work inside directories created after the watch started
+Features:

+- monitor a single file (or directory) for changes
+- monitor a directory for changes to it's direct descendants
+- monitor a directory for changes for all it's descendants (aka recursive directory watch)
+- edge cases dealt with:
-- Even in case of overflow you will get notifications of **new** directories (and it's recursive files), modification events will however not be simulated
+  - in case of overflow we will still generate events for new descendants
-- Single file watches
+  - recursive watches will also continue in new directories
-- Multiple watches for the same directory are merged to avoid overloading the kernel
+  - multiple watches for the same directory are merged to avoid overloading the kernel
-- Events are process on a worker pool, which you can customize.
+  - events are processed in a configurable worker pool

-Future features:
+Planned features:

 - Avoid poll based watcher in macOS/OSX that only detects changes every 2 seconds (see [#4](https://github.com/SWAT-engineering/java-watch/issues/4))
-- Support file watches natively in linux
+- Support single file watches natively in linux (see [#11](https://github.com/SWAT-engineering/java-watch/issues/11))
-- Monitor only specific events (such as only CREATES)
+- Monitor only specific events (such as only CREATE events)

 ## Usage